Tracking your macros is important while trying to remain in Ketosis. Here they are for one serving of this recipe.

 You know what I love?
 Crock pots.
 I love crock pots.
 I got mine a decade ago as my very first engagement gift from my grandma.
 When I got it, I thought, “Well isn’t that nice, but I’ll probably never use it”.
 I was so naive.
-Crock pots are freaking awesome.
-You just throw a bunch of food in it and 8 hours later, dinner!
-And now that I’m a mom of 3, and my brain is basically fried and utterly useless, it’s cool that I don’t have to worry about forgetting to make dinner at 5pm because I remembered to do it a 8am and look like a super prepared mom.
+Crock pots are pretty awesome.
+You just throw a bunch of food in it and 8 hours later: dinner!
+And now that I’m a mom of 3, and my brain is often fried and useless, it’s great that I don’t have to worry about forgetting to make dinner at 5pm because I remembered to do it a 8am and look like a super prepared mom.
 Win win, people.

 So, the secret is to get the chicken up off the bottom of the slowcooker.
 You don’t really want it sitting in all those juices getting soggy and gross.
 So what you do is take 4 squares of tin foil, ball them up kind of loosely, and place them in the bottom of the slowcooker.
 I like to squish them down a little after I put them in so that the tops of all 4 are somewhat even so the chicken sits nicely in there.

 The difference between an oven-roasted chicken and a crock pot chicken is that the skin doesn’t get crispy.
 I’m not a skin-eater, myself, but if you like a crispy skin, you could stick it under the broiler for a few minutes after you take it out of the crock pot.
 It might be a feat, though, because the slowcooked chicken will be very tender and just might fall off the bone, so lift with care.